-Year Ended

-D December 31, ige
+Ended nber 31 , Chai nge

 2011 2010 \$ %

-(In tho usands)
+(In the ousands)

-Cost of revenues \$75,10 3 \$51,953 \$23,150 44.6%
+Cost of revenues \$ 75,103 \$ 51,953 \$ 23,150 44.6%

-As a percentage of revenues 32.
-3% 29.7% /
+As a percentage of revenues 32.3% 29.7%

 Cost of revenues consists primarily of expenses related to operating our network infrastructure, producing our products, and the recruitment, maintenance and support of our consumer panels.
 Expenses associated with these areas include the salaries, stock-based compensation, and related personnel expenses of network operations, survey operations, custom analytics and technical support, all of which are expensed as they are incurred.
-Cost of revenues also includes data collection costs for our products, operational costs associated with our data centers, including depreciation expense associated with computer equipment that supports our panel and systems, and allocated overhead, which is comprised of rent and other facilities related costs, and depreciation expense generated by general purpose equipment and software.
+Cost of revenues also includes data collection costs for our products, operational costs associated with our data centers, including depreciation expense associated with computer equipment that supports our panel and systems, and allocated overhead, which is comprised of rent and other facilities related costs, and depreciation expense related to general purpose equipment and software.